hachiko-8ko/ichigo/src/HtmlComponent/BoundComponent.README.md

 * i5_style="propertyName"
 Add/set the style string provided by the value of propertyName.

+* i5_style:styleName="propertyName"
+Add/set the style to the value provided by the value of propertyName.
+If the value is falsy, remove it.

 * i5_class="propertyName"
 Set the className string equal to the value of propertyName.